When reading online, it’s likely you have stumbled across the word bioload.

 If the bioload is creating more waste than your system can handle, then you will throw the nitrogen cycle out of balance, leading to constant problems in your aquarium.

-You will know that the bioload in your aquarium is too high when ammonia and nitrites are being produced faster than the bacteria in your filter can convert them to nitrates.
+You will know that the aquarium bioload is too high when ammonia and nitrites are being produced faster than the bacteria in your filter can convert them to nitrates.

 Fortunately, this is relatively easy to test for, since ammonia and nitrite levels should be 0 ppm.